bss114/protocols/DNA_extraction/extraction_gDNA_Zymo_HostZERO_Microbial_DNA_kit.md

 # **Zymo HostZERO Microbial DNA kit**

 **Purpose:** This protocol is used for isolation of bacterial DNA.
 Bead beating with 2.0 mm beads will mostly lyse tissue and host cells while preserving microbial cells.
+The kit then uses a novel method to reduce the amount of contaminating host DNA by selectively degrading eukaryotic DNA prior to total DNA purification.
+This method has been tested with human lung tissue (40-60mg); the resulting DNA samples were extremely low in yield and not further processed for 16S.

 **Supplies:**